 Pension payments can be garnished or seized for child support or spousal support if:

-- the pension plan is paying a pension to the member;
+- the plan administrator is currently paying a pension to the member;

-- the amount of support does not exceed 50% of the pension payable; and
+- the amount of support does not exceed 50% of each pension instalment; and

 - the order is enforceable in Ontario.